mrdhanrajg/graph-app/README.md

        [node IN nodes(path) | node.name] AS path
 ```

-This demonstrates a 1–2 hop traversal through the technology graph.
+This query demonstrates multi-hop traversal through the technology graph.

 ---

-## Parameterized Queries
+## Parameterized Cypher

-User-controlled values are passed as query parameters rather than concatenated directly into Cypher.
+User-controlled values are passed as parameters through the official Neo4j Java Driver.

 Example: